phil65/PrettyQt/docs/index.md

 very OOP-centric, lot of enum use, snakeCase naming etc.) PrettyQt aims to improve this by:

 - adding more powerful methods to the classes, which accept more types and have more options (in form of keyword arguments)
-- points, sizes and rectangles can also be passed to most important methods as tuples.
+- doing conversions for method parameters to lessen the strictness for types.
+(Example: points, sizes and rectangles can also be passed to most important methods as tuples.)
 - raising Exceptions or returning None instead of returning -1 or invalid objects.
 - all enum getters/setters also work with strings.
 Everything typed with Literals for an excellent IDE experience.
-- python regex patterns (re.Pattern) also possible for lot of methods.
+(Example: )
 - adding a lot of __dunder__ methods to the classes to make them behave like good python citizens.

+The minimum supported python version is 3.10.
+Since larger parts of the library are dealing with type conversions, the match-case statement is essential, therefore makin it impossible to use older Python versions.
+The minimum supported Qt version is 6.5, since it is the first Qt Version which is up-to-par featurewise with Qt5.

 Apart from the 3D related modules (Qt3D, QtDataVizualization), QtXml and QtSql,